 Effective May 18, 2021, GRC entered into Trading Agreement with Auramet International LLC that govern nonexchange traded, over-the-counter, spot, forward and option transactions on both a deliverable and non-deliverable basis involving various metals and currencies.
+In 2022, the Company had a realized loss of \$2.0 million and an unrealized gain of \$1.8 million related to the program.
 In 2021, the Company had a realized loss of \$1.2 million and an unrealized loss of \$1.8 million related to the program.
-Please see Note 14 for additional information
+Please see Note 14-Derivatives in Item 8-Financial Statements and